GDPR Employee Monitoring Compliance Considerations for Employers

 Senior management should be involved in determining who has access to monitoring data, with access restricted to those who genuinely require it.

-, such as productivity scoring or automatic flagging of potential policy violations.
-The GDPR contains specific provisions governing these practices, notably under Article 22, which restricts solely automated decisions that produce legal or similarly significant effects on individuals without meaningful human intervention.
+Monitoring systems are increasingly incorporating elements of automated decision-making, such as productivity scoring or automatic flagging of potential policy violations.
+The GDPR contains specific provisions governing these practices, notably under Article 22, which restricts the use of solely automated decisions that produce legal or similarly significant effects on individuals without meaningful human involvement.

 To comply with GDPR requirements, organisations should: